m-cain/mnemo/memory-bank/progress.md

 - Context key usage in backend is refactored to use defined constants.
 - Backend CRUD operations for ItemType (List, Create, Get by ID, Update, Delete) are implemented.
 - Backend CRUD operations for Item (Create and Get by ID) are implemented.
+- Backend routing modularized by moving all route definitions and handlers from `backend/main.go` to a new `backend/router` package with separate files per route group.
+- Refactored `backend/main.go` to be minimal, focusing on setup and server start using the new router.

 ## What's Left to Build